 Abstract

 Microfractures (cracks) are the third most common cause of tooth loss in industrialized countries.
-If not detected early, microfractures continue to progress and can cause sharp pain and result in tooth loss.
-To improve early detection of cracks in a non-invasive, data-driven way, a new imaging analysis algorithm was developed in combination with the high resolution cone beam computed tomography (hr-CBCT).
-To compare its performance with the traditional micro-CT, we analyzed two datasets derived from micro-CT and hr-CBCT, both containing cracked teeth as well as healthy teeth.
+If not detected early, microfractures may continue to progress, causing sharp pain and tooth loss.
+To improve early detection of cracks in a non-invasive, data-driven way, a new imaging analysis algorithm was developed in combination with high resolution cone beam computed tomography (hr-CBCT).
+To compare its performance with traditional micro-CT, we analyzed two datasets derived from micro-CT and hr-CBCT, both containing cracked teeth as well as healthy teeth.
 Using functional data analysis, we found that for micro-CT, cracked teeth and healthy teeth are hardly distinguishable due to the high false positives of cracks detected.
-However, for hr-CBCT, there are much fewer false positives and the data from cracked teeth and healthy teeth shows significant separation.
-This result supports that the hr-CBCT pipeline outperforms the micro-CT in early detection of cracked teeth which potentially lead to earlier treatment and longer tooth retention.
+However, for hr-CBCT, there are much fewer false positives and the data from cracked teeth and healthy teeth show significant separation.
+This result supports that the hr-CBCT pipeline outperforms micro-CT in early detection of cracked teeth, which could potentially lead to earlier treatment and longer tooth retention.

 Executive Summary

-An overview of the major findings and their corresponding subsection identifier is as follows:
+An overview of the major findings and their corresponding subsection is as follows:

-The distributions of number of “cracks” in cracked and healthy teeth are distinct in hr-CBCT dataset but mostly overlapping in micro-CT dataset (Result 1).
+The distributions of the number of “cracks” in cracked and healthy teeth are distinct in the hr-CBCT dataset but mostly overlapping in the micro-CT dataset (Result 1).

-The distribution of crack sizes for cracked vs. healthy teeth are more separable in hr-CBCT dataset than micro-CT dataset, and is better visualized in logarithmic scale (Result 2).
+The distribution of crack sizes for cracked vs. healthy teeth are more separable in the hr-CBCT dataset than the micro-CT dataset, and is better visualized in logarithmic scale (Result 2).

-Hr-CBCT but not microCT shows good separation of teeth conditions in principle component directions (Result 3).
+Hr-CBCT but not microCT shows good separation of teeth conditions in principal component directions (Result 3).

 Hr-CBCT but not microCT shows separation of means between the two teeth conditions in later quantiles of data (Result 4).